Concealed Water Leak

 How do you find a concealed water leak?

 Check your water meter.
-Take a pen & paper or smart phone down to the water meter.
+Take a pen and paper or smart phone down to the water meter.
 Your water meter is most often located at the front of your home on the boundary.

 There may be soil or grass covering the box that will need to be cleaned to open the lid.